Matt Gaetz files ethics complaint against Pelosi for State of the Union tantrum

 Mr. Gaetz outlined his potential legal case in a note sent Wednesday to the two top lawmakers on the House ethics committee.
 He appended images of the letter to his Twitter post.

-The law’s wording, which Mr. Gaetz cited and highlighted, promises up to three years in prison for “whoever willfully and unlawfully conceals, removes, mutilates, obliterates, or destroys … any record, proceeding, map, book, paper, document, or other thing, filed or deposited with any clerk or officer of any court of the United States, or in any public office.”
+The law’s wording, that Mr. Gaetz cited and highlighted promises up to three years in prison for “whoever willfully and unlawfully conceals, removes, mutilates, obliterates, or destroys … any record, proceeding, map, book, paper, document, or other thing, filed or deposited with any clerk or officer of any court of the United States, or in any public office.”

-Mr. Trump handed the copy of the speech to Mrs. Pelosi and Vice President Mike Pence, who represents the Senate, before he began.

-The speech, like all state-of-the-union speeches, was given under the color of a Constitutional provision that the president “shall from time to time” advise the Congress on “the state of the union.”
+Mr. Trump handed the copy of the speech to Mrs. Pelosi as Vice President Mike Pence, who represents the Senate, before he began.
+The speech, like all state-of-the-union speeches, was given under the color of a Constitutional provision that the president “shall” advise the Congress on the state of the union “from time to time.”

 “Nobody is above the law.
-She must be held accountable” for destroying official records, Mr. Gaetz concluded in his Twitter message Wednesday evening.
+She must be held accountable” for destroying official records, Mr. Gaetz concluded his Twitter message Wednesday evening.

-The chances of the Democratic-led House sending a criminal case against a Democratic speaker to a Republican administration’s Justice Department, as Mr. Gaetz requested at the end of his letter to the ethics panel, are probably slim.
+The chances of the Democratic-led House sending a criminal case against a Democratic speaker to a Republican administration’s Justice Department, as Mr. Gaetz requested at the end of his note, are probably slim.

 Sign up for Daily Newsletters